dboddie/Castle-Raider/README.txt

 Select joystick controls by pressing the Fire button on the title page to start the game.
 Press Space to start the game with keyboard controls.

-Other keys can be used to control the game:
+Other keys are used to control features of the game:

   S         enable sound effects
   Q         disable sound effects